 Nowadays, there is a lot of talk about pregnancy and exercise.
-Women today are emphasizing more and more in continuing their pre-pregnancy lifestyle.
-With the growth of fitness influencers on Instagram, we have several examples that we can emulate.
-With fitness and workout being the watchword for this decade, the number of women who are heading for hardcore workouts and not merely just treadmills is on the rise.
+Women today are more and more interested in continuing their pre-pregnancy lifestyle and with the growth of fitness influencers on Instagram, we have several examples that we can emulate.
+With fitness and workout being the watchword for this decade, the number of women who are heading for hardcore workouts and not merely just treadmills are on the rise.

 One thing all fitness enthusiasts are aware of is the BCAA supplement.
-Even if it is possible to continue with life as normal when we are expecting, there is still a certain major change that is taking place.
-Thus, we must avoid some things to protect ourselves and the baby from any negative impact.
+Even if it is possible to continue with life as normal when we are expecting, there is still a certain major change that is taking place and some things have to be avoided to make sure your baby is healthy.
 A lot of women wonder if they can take BCAA while pregnant.
 This is because some pregnant people still manage to stay fit even during pregnancy.

-That begs the question: is taking workout supplements like BCAA safe for pregnancy or not?
-The answer is more crucial than before, as pre-workouts and BCAA supplements are getting increasingly popular.
+That begs the question: taking workout supplements, especially BCAA while pregnant is safe for them or not?
+The answer is more crucial than before now that pre-workouts and BCAA supplements are getting more and more popular.
 Unfortunately, there is very little information regarding the safety of supplements such as 5-HTP, tyrosine, tryptophan, and phenylalanine during pregnancy or in a breastfeeding mother.
 With little information and pregnant people being a risk group, the best possible answer is to not risk it.
-However, that doesn't answer the question.
+However, that doesn’t answer the question.
 So, how do we approach it?

 BCAA Supplementation and Pregnancy